jasonish/stamusctl/README.md

 # Stamus control

 ## Description
-stamusctl is a Command-Line Interface application written in GoLang that provides various functionalities to:
+stamusctl is a Command-Line Interface application written in GoLang by Stamus Networks that provides various functionalities to:
-- manage stamus stack configuration files
+- manage Stamus stack configuration files

-It will also (soon) help:
-- manage stamus stack deployement
+- deploy Stamus stack

 ## Installation
 To install stamusctl, you can: